-(1) Includes a one-time gain of \$131.4 million related to the Company's acquisition of its increased ownership in the Gaylord Rockies joint venture recognized in the fourth quarter of 2018.
+^{(2) 2018} consolidated net income included a one-time gain of \$131.4 million related to our acquisition of our increased ownership in the Gaylord Rockies joint venture recognized in the fourth quarter of 2018.

-(2) AFFO and Adjusted EBITDA are non-GAAP financial measures.
+(3) AFFO available to common stockholders and Adjusted EBITDAre, excluding non-controlling interest are non-GAAP financial measures.
 For a definition of the non-GAAP financial measures used herein, a reconciliation of each non-GAAP financial measure to the most directly comparable GAAP financial measure, and an explanation of why we believe these measures present useful information to investors, see Appendix A.

-Proposal 3 (Ratification of Independent Registered Public Accounting Firm for 2019)
+Proposal 3 (Ratification of Independent Registered Public Accounting Firm for 2020)

-Proposal 3 asks that our stockholders vote to ratify the Audit Committee's appointment of Ernst & Young LLP as the independent registered public accounting firm to audit our financial statements and internal control over financial reporting for the 2019 fiscal year.
+Proposal 3 asks that our stockholders vote to ratify the Audit Committee's appointment of Ernst & Young LLP as the independent registered public accounting firm to audit our financial statements and internal control over financial reporting for the 2020 fiscal year.
 You can find more information about our relationship with Ernst & Young LLP on page 65 of this proxy statement.

-Proposal 3 asks that our stockholders vote to ratify the Audit Committee's appointment of Ernst & Young LLP as the independent registered public accounting firm to audit our financial statements for the 2019 fiscal year.
+Proposal 3 asks that our stockholders vote to ratify the Audit Committee's appointment of Ernst & Young LLP as the independent registered public accounting firm to audit our financial statements for the 2020 fiscal year.
 In the event the stockholders fail to ratify the appointment, the Audit Committee will reconsider this appointment.
 The Audit Committee, in its discretion, may direct the appointment of a different independent registered public accounting firm at any time during the year if the Audit Committee determines that such a change would be in our and our stockholders' best interests.